Corporate Governance and Nominating Committee Charter

-The purpose of the Corporate Governance and Nominating Committee (the “Committee”) of the board of directors (the “Board”) of Corcept Therapeutics Incorporated (the “Company”) is to provide oversight with respect to corporate governance and to identify individuals qualified to serve as members of the Board of the Company, recommend nominees for election as directors of the Company.
+The purpose of the Corporate Governance and Nominating Committee (the “Committee”) of the board of directors (the “Board”) of Corcept Therapeutics Incorporated (the “Company”) is to provide oversight with respect to corporate governance and to identify individuals qualified to serve as members of the Board and, in the event the Committee is comprised solely of directors who satisfy the independence requirements of the Nasdaq Stock Market LLC (“Nasdaq”), to recommend nominees for election as directors of the Company.

-The Committee shall be composed of two or more directors, as determined by the Board of directors, each of whom shall satisfy the requirements of Nasdaq.
+The Committee shall be composed of two or more directors, as determined by the Board, each of whom shall satisfy the requirements of Nasdaq, subject to any available exception.

 The Committee is charged by the Board with the responsibility to:

-- Cause to be prepared and recommend to the Board the adoption of corporate governance guidelines, and from time to time review and assess the guidelines and recommend changes for approval by the Board.
+- Cause to be prepared and recommend to the Board the adoption of corporate governance guidelines, and from time to time review and assess the adequacy of such corporate governance guidelines and recommend any proposed changes to the Board for approval.

 - Provide oversight of legal and regulatory compliance related matters, including evaluating the effectiveness of compliance programs implemented to meet Federal healthcare program and FDA requirements, but excluding matters of financial oversight and conflicts of interest subject to the Audit Committee Charter.

-- Periodically review and assess the Company’s code of ethics, recommend changes for approval by the Board and shall undertake to cause each officer and director of the Company to execute and deliver a written confirmation of compliance with the Company’s code of ethics on approximately an annual basis.
+- Periodically review and assess the Company’s code of ethics and recommend any proposed changes to the Board for approval, and the Committee shall undertake to cause each officer and director of the Company to execute and deliver a written confirmation of compliance with the Company’s code of ethics on approximately an annual basis.

-- Identify and evaluate individuals, including individuals proposed by stockholders, qualified to serve as members of the Board, recommend to the independent directors of the Company nominees for election as directors of the Company at the next annual or special meeting of stockholders at which directors are to be elected; and identify, evaluate and recommend individuals to fill any vacancies or newly created directorships that may occur between such meetings.
+- Identify and evaluate individuals, including individuals proposed by stockholders, qualified to serve as members of the Board, to help ensure that the Board has the requisite expertise and that its membership consists of persons with sufficiently diverse and independent backgrounds.
+In the event the Committee is not comprised solely of independent directors, the independent directors of the Company shall select nominees for election as directors of the Company at the next annual or special meeting of stockholders at which directors are to be elected, and identify, evaluate and select individuals to fill any vacancies or newly created directorships that may occur between such meetings.

 - Provide minutes of Committee meetings to the Board and report to the Board on any significant matters arising from the Committee’s work.